Pages

 Samhain was also characterized by drunken revelry and a casting aside of inhibitions.
 Interestingly, The Encyclopedia of Religion describes modern-day Halloween as “a time when adults can also cross cultural boundaries and shed their identities by indulging in an uninhibited evening of frivolity.
 Thus, the basic Celtic quality of the festival as an evening of annual escape from normal realities and expectations has remained."

-In the bible God condemns fortune-telling (Deuteronomy 18:10), uninhibited revelries (Romans 13:13), and worshipping other gods (Exodus 20:2).
+In the bible, God condemns fortune-telling (Deuteronomy 18:10), uninhibited revelries (Romans 13:13), and worshiping other gods (Exodus 20:2).
 He also assures us that the dead cannot harm us (Ecclesiastes 9:5; Psalms 146:4).
-The druid priests who used these superstitions to control the Celtic people would have been as disgusting to God as Prince Harry was to those who remembered Nazis.
-But it was so long ago, surely God has forgotten what these symbols mean by now...

 In the seventh century, Pope Boniface IV designated November 1 as All Saints' Day.
 It is believed that the pope was attempting to replace the Celtic festival of the dead with a related holiday.
-The celebration was also called All-hallows Day so the night before it, the night of Samhain, began to be called All-hallows Eve and, eventually, Halloween.
+The celebration was also called All-hallows Day so the night before, the night of Samhain, began to be called All-hallows Eve and, eventually, Halloween.
 The church later would make November 2 All Souls' Day, a day to honor all the dead (rather than just dead saints).
 It was celebrated similarly to Samhain, with big bonfires, parades, and dressing up in costumes as saints, angels, and devils.

 The macabre roots of Halloween may extend back even further.
 In his book The Worship of the Dead, writer J. Garnier notes that cultures the world over have some sort of festival for the dead at this same time of year, and he makes a connection to the flood of Noah’s day.
 The bible gives us the date of the flood: “the seventeenth day of the second month.”
 (Genesis 7:11) The calendar in use back then seems to have started with the first new moon after the fall equinox, so the 17th day of the second month could easily have been around October 31.